 Harrison joined the Buckeyes in 2019 and saw playing time as a true freshman.
 He was set to be behind Chase Young and Jonathon Cooper that year.
 However, when Cooper’s availability deteriorated due to injury, Harrison earned valuable experience.
 He played in 10 games, amassing 24 tackles, 5.5 tackles for loss, and 3.5 sacks, including a QB takedown in the Big Ten Championship.

 To this point, we have yet to see the best version of Harrison.
 In a way, that makes his upside even more exciting.
 The former five-star recruit still has some development to undergo, but his athletic potential is clearly visible on tape.
-In 2021, he’ll have another chance to run away with the starting job.
+In 2022, he’ll have another chance to prove himself.
 And in the process, Harrison may earn more praise on the draft stage.